 The board should try to touch on each of the elements in the ALPS model (Adventure, Leadership, Personal Growth, and Service).
-The questions and guidance examples found in the Venturing Board of Review Guide, No. 512-940, will help the members bring out the desired stories and discussions, but they are free to come up with their own approach based on the case at hand.
+The questions and guidance examples found in the Venturing Board of Review Guide will help the members bring out the desired stories and discussions, but they are free to come up with their own approach based on the case at hand.

 After the board of review for the Discovery, Pathfinder, or Summit award, the Venturer waits outside the room or out of hearing range while the board deliberates.
 A majority vote is required for the approval of advancement.
 The chair is a voting member.
 In the event of a tie, the chair’s vote is the deciding vote.
 Every effort should be made to deliberate with careful consideration of each board member’s perspective, and in sufficient detail as to avoid factual misunderstanding.
 It is appropriate to call the candidate back if additional discussion may provide clarification.

 If board of review members vote to approve advancement, the candidate is called in and congratulated.
 The board of review date becomes the award’s effective date.